 What the Changing Distribution Landscape Means for Hotels in 2019

-By Kevin Duncan, Senior Director, Strategic Commercial Initiatives at The Rainmaker Group
+By Kevin Duncan, Senior Director, Strategic Commercial Initiatives at The Rainmaker Group, a Cendyn company

 As traveler behavior and hotel technology undergo momentous transformations, the hotel distribution landscape is transforming right along with them.
 Your hotel distribution strategy plays an important role in your business, and understanding your true demand in light of dynamic distribution developments has become more crucial to your profits than ever before.